 Decades-old Apalachicola Basin water dispute between Georgia and Florida heads to Supreme Court

-PEBBLE BEACH, Ga. — For three decades, Florida and Georgia have been entangled in a legal battle over the Apalachicola Basin, with Florida claiming it is not getting a fair usage of the water supply.
+PEBBLE CITY, Ga. — For three decades, Florida and Georgia have been entangled in a legal battle over the Apalachicola Basin, with Florida claiming it is not getting a fair usage of the water supply.

 As a result, officials in the Sunshine State want to put a cap on Georgia’s water usage, a cap that could potentially harm their farming industry.